 - Get Involved

-Explore the best rated trails in Kankakee, IL.
-Whether you're looking for an easy walking trail or a bike trail like the Illinois & Michigan Canal State Trail and Tall Grass Greenway Trail.
-With more than 57 trails covering 4324 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Kankakee, IL, whether you're looking for an easy walking trail or a bike trail like the Illinois & Michigan Canal State Trail and Spring Creek Greenway Trail .
+With more than 59 trails covering 4344 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.